Amy Williams (bowls)

 Amy Williams (born 1993) is a Welsh international indoor bowler.
 She reached a career high ranking of world number 20 in June 2024.

 Bowls career

 In 2022, she won the Welsh National indoor title, which qualified her to represent Wales at the 2022 World Bowls Indoor Championships.
 Williams is also a two times winner of the under-25 title at the IIBC Championships.

+She represented Wales at the women's pairs with Lauren Gowen at the 2026 Commonwealth Games and reached the semi finals.